spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 in the [Writing Sparv Plugins](developers-guide/writing-sparv-plugins#error-messages) section.

 > [!NOTE]
-> Only the `message` argument should be used when raisning this exception in a Sparv module.
+> Only the `message` argument should be used when raising this exception in a Sparv module.

 **Arguments:**